112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 “two-party” form of administration; the French have many parties.

 The French have a political party for almost every conceivable political position.
-They odn't believe that “there are two ways of looking at things”, the French think there are dozens of ways, and that if enough people hold to any one way they have a right to be represented in the government.
+They odn’t believe that “there are two ways of looking at things”, the French think there are dozens of ways, and that if enough people hold to any one way they have a right to be represented in the government.